 It would be amazing if Hai had a website through which people could donate to the rescue centre and book his tours online.
-We asked him if this was going to a possibility and he said that although he has had problems setting this up he hopes so in the future.
+When asked if this was a possibility, he said that he hopes this will be an option in the future.
 It would be great if this could happen, registering as a charity and enabling people to donate online would surely be a great benefit to Hai and the Rescue Centre.

 Have you ever been to Phong Nha?
 Or perhaps done tours with similar positive intensions?
 Eco Tourism is an idea that I find fascinating!